Dennis-Jedidiah/Resume2/README.md

 # Resume
-Building a resume w html and css.
+Building a resume with html and css.